mnagatsuka/next-firebase-auth/docs/specifications/ui/pages/blog-post-detail.md

 ### `GET /posts/[id]/comments`

 #### Description
-- Fetches all comments associated with a specific blog post for client-side rendering.
+- Initiates the retrieval of comments for a specific blog post.
+This endpoint returns an immediate acknowledgment, and the actual comment data is delivered to the client via an established WebSocket connection.

 #### API Spec Reference
 - See the `getPostComments` endpoint in the [OpenAPI spec](https://link-to-your-openapi-spec)